Song requests, music through your Twitch chat bot

 By activating the «Only accept requests while the song player is active (playing)»

-checkbox in the filtering menu, Moobot will only accept requests while you have the song-player widget active and playing.
+section in the settings menu, Moobot will only accept requests while you have the song player widget active and playing.

 By activating the «Only accept requests while the stream is online»

-checkbox in the filtering menu, Moobot will only accept requests while your stream on Twitch is online.
+section in the settings menu, Moobot will only accept requests while your stream on Twitch is online.

 Restricting who can request songs

-You can set who exactly can request songs by using the «Only accept requests from these user groups»
+To specify who can request songs, select the user groups you want to accept requests from in the «Only accept requests from these user groups»

-Just pick the user groups you want to accept requests from:
+Simply choose the desired user groups to accept requests from:

 - Normal users (any users)